Do you have property that was damaged or lost in a federally declared disaster area? If so, you may qualify for a special tax deduction.

 You must use Form 4684 (PDF, 139 KB) to report a gain or deductible loss.

-If your IRS taxpayer address of record is in a disaster area declared for FEMA IA, your tax account is auto-coded for the filing and payment relief.
+If your IRS address of record is in an area declared for IA, your tax account is auto-coded for filing and payment relief.

-For an affected taxpayer whose area isn’t declared, you must call the IRS to self-identify for disaster relief:
+If you’re a taxpayer in an area that isn't declared, you must call the IRS to self-identify for disaster relief: